 Italian film icon Monica Vitti dies aged 90

-Rome (AFP) – Italian actress Monica Vitti, an icon best known for her starring roles in films by Michelangelo Antonioni, has died aged 90, the culture ministry said Wednesday.
+Rome (AFP) – Italian actress Monica Vitti, best known for her starringroles in films by Michelangelo Antonioni, has died aged 90, the culture ministry said Wednesday.

 "Goodbye Monica Vitti, goodbye queen of Italian cinema.
 Today is a truly sad day, we have lost a great artist and a great Italian," Culture Minister Dario Franceschini said in a statement.